 We’ve done an in-depth piece on prayer plant in the past, sharing all kinds of growing tips.
 But we’ve heard that people still have questions on prayer plant propagation.
-So today, we’re going to go over some propagation techniques and demystify the process for you!
+So today, we’re going to go over some propagation techniques for prayer plants and demystify the process for you!

 Handy Products For Maranta Propagation:

-By and large, propagating prayer plant from stem cuttings is the most popular.
+By and large, propagating prayer plant from stem cuttings from a mother plant is the most popular.
 This is largely due to the fact that it’s the easiest method for increasing your plant supply.
 So let’s talk technique!

 Begin by examining your plant, particularly the stem.
 Locate the points at which leaves will form from the stem.
 These are the leaf nodes, and are usually quite visible along the stem’s surface.